ngrx/platform/projects/ngrx.io/content/guide/data/index.md

 NgRx Data allows consumers to use NgRx while radically reducing the boilerplate necessary to manage entities with NgRx.

-It is important to note that NgRx data should not be used for non-entity or highly idiosyncratic data.

 ## Key Concepts

-- Ngrx Data can be used with NgRx to provide simplified management of entity data.
+- NgRx Data can be used with NgRx to provide simplified management of entity data.
 - NgRx Data automates the creation of actions, reducers, effects, dispatchers, and selectors for each entity type.
 - NgRx Data provides default HTTP GET, PUT, POST, and DELETE methods for each entity type.
 - NgRx Data should not be used for non-entity or highly idiosyncratic data.
 They are better managed with NgRx.